 Agencies do not manage projects in isolation.
 Every project belongs to a client relationship, a commercial promise, a delivery team, and often an ongoing retainer.

-BreezeLeave gives client records the operational context teams need: projects, documents, signed contracts, cost views, efficiency, retainer teams, and capacity pressure.
+BreezeLeave gives client records the operational context teams need: projects, documents, signed contracts, cost views, efficiency, retainer teams, and capacity pressure all in the same place.

 What gets missed when clients and projects are separate